 You can also give him a choice between two or three answers and let him choose the answer.

-Math flash cards are very versatile.
+Math flash cards are also very versatile.
 If your child ever learns higher math, you can also use cards for more complex arithmetic, such as square roots.

 Of course, this is just one method for teaching math.
 It’s a good idea to find a variety of ways to present these concepts.